VIROOPAKSHC/Skill-projects/Learning-Snake/readme.md

 ## Logging
 The training process is logged to agent.log.
 This includes important events such as the initialization of the agent, saving of the model, and training progress.

+## Screenshots

+A Snapshot of the Gameplay when the agent is learning the model parameters to improve its rewards:

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.